Ribosome: Function

+During translation, tRNA charged with amino acid enters the ribosome and aligns with the correct mRNA triplet.
+Ribosome then adds amino acid to growing protein chain.

 Ribosomes are minute particles consisting of RNA and associated proteins that function to synthesize proteins.
 Proteins are needed for many cellular functions, such as repairing damage or directing chemical processes.
-Ribosomes can be found floating within the cytoplasm or attached to the endoplasmic reticulum.
+Ribosomes can be either free, floating within the cytoplasm or attached to the rough endoplasmic reticulum.
 Their main function is to convert genetic code into an amino acid sequence and to build protein polymers from amino acid monomers.

 Ribosomes act as catalysts in two extremely important biological processes called peptidyl transfer and peptidyl hydrolysis.
-The "PT center is responsible for producing protein bonds during protein elongation".

 In summary, ribosomes have two main functions: Decoding the message, and the formation of peptide bonds.
 These two functions reside in the ribosomal subunits.
 Each subunit is made of one or more rRNAs and many r-proteins.
 The small subunit (30S in bacteria and archaea, 40S in eukaryotes) has the decoding function, whereas the large subunit (50S in bacteria and archaea, 60S in eukaryotes) catalyzes the formation of peptide bonds, referred to as the peptidyl-transferase activity.
 The bacterial (and archaeal) small subunit contains the 16S rRNA and 21 r-proteins (Escherichia coli), whereas the eukaryotic small subunit contains the 18S rRNA and 32 r-proteins (Saccharomyces cerevisiae, although the numbers vary between species).
 The bacterial large subunit contains the 5S and 23S rRNAs and 34 r-proteins (E. coli), with the eukaryotic large subunit containing the 5S, 5.8S, and 25S/28S rRNAs and 46 r-proteins (S. cerevisiae; again, the exact numbers vary between species).